jpjoao/docker-phpqa/README.md

 ## LICENSE

-Copyright (c) 2017 Bruno Ricardo Siqueira
+Copyright (c) 2017 Bruno Ricardo Siqueira, Joao Paulo Vendramini Martins

 This work is licensed under the terms of the [MIT license][license].